Promenade at Granite Run: History

-The property originally opened as the Granite Run Mall in 1974 with Gimbels, JCPenney, and Sears as the original anchors.
+The property originally opened as the Granite Run Mall in 1974 with Gimbels and Sears as the original anchors.
+In January 1976, JCPenney joined the mall.
 In 1986, the Gimbels store was converted to Stern's after Allied Stores purchased seven Gimbels locations in the Philadelphia area.
 In 1989, Stern's closed and was eventually replaced with Boscov's in 1993.
 In 1998, Simon Property Group and Macerich purchased the mall, with Simon responsible for managing the mall.
 The Granite Run Mall had a total of 125 stores at its peak.

 In the 2000s, The Granite Run Mall saw an increase in vacancies and its owners started exploring options for selling the mall.
 In February 2011, Simon and Macerich were over 30 days delinquent on the mall's $115 million mortgage, leading to the possibility of a sale or forfeiture of the mall.
 On April 1, 2011, Simon Property Group gave the mall back to its lender and the lender appointed Madison Marquette as the leasing and management agent.
 Madison Marquette announced plans to improve lighting, the parking lots, and sidewalks as well as to fill vacancies.